gelasajarso/Python-HUCISA/README.md

 # Python Fundamentals and Competitive Programming

-Welcome to the Python-HUSICA repository!
+Welcome to the Python-HUCISA repository!
 This is a place to learn and practice Python basics, data structures, algorithms, and coding challenges.
 You can use this repository to improve your programming skills with clear examples and explanations.

 ## Table of Contents